samapriya/Planet-GEE-Pipeline-CLI/README.md

 ```

 To obtain help for a specific functionality, simply call it with _help_
-switch, e.g.: `geeadd upload -h`.
-If you didn't install geeadd, then you
+switch, e.g.: `ppipe upload -h`.
+If you didn't install ppipe, then you
-can run it just by going to _geeadd_ directory and running `python
+can run it just by going to _ppipe_ directory and running `python
-geeadd.py [arguments go here]`
+ppipe.py [arguments go here]`

 ## Batch uploader
 The script creates an Image Collection from GeoTIFFs in your local